tw93/tw93.github.io/about.md

 * Also using PHP and Node.
 * Recently in using React and Weex.
 * [Love reading](http://book.douban.com/people/77063977/){:target="_blank"} in my spare time.
-* Love to write clean and tidy code.
+* Love writing clean and tidy code.
 * Every blog post in this site by Tw93 is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/3.0/cn/" target="_blank">CC 3.0 License.</a>
 <br>